NateEag/nateeag.com/drafts/hardware-notes.md

 https://pqearbuds.com/products/longest-lasting-interchangeable-magnetic-attach-battery-wireless-earbuds

+## Fenix BC26R Bike Light

+Many modern bike lights have a built-in, non-user-replaceable battery pack, turning the light into electronic waste after a thousand or so charging cycles.

+Fenix's bike lights use a standardized replaceable 18650 battery, so that's not such an issue.

+The LED supposedly has a 50,000 hours runtime, which if you bicycle 2 hours / day would last you ~70 years.

+I'd rather have one with a user-replaceable bulb, too, but still - seems like a good candidate for now.

 ## Family NAS Device

 I would really like a NAS that can hold a large volume of data to serve as the